cferdinandi/bouncer/README.md

 	},
 	messages: {
 		// As a string
-		isHello: 'This field should have a value of "hello"',
+		hello: 'This field should have a value of "hello"',

 		// As a function
-		isHello: function () {
+		hello: function () {
 			return 'This field should have a value of "hello"';
 		}
 	}